logzio/logz-docs/_source/logzio_collections/_security-sources/crowdstrike.md

 ##### Install Ruby gems for FluentD

 1. Install the **fluent-plugin_concat** gem.
-This gem will concatenate multiline logs.
+This gem concatenates multiline logs.
 2. Install the **fluent-plugin-logzio** gem.
-This gem will enable communication between your FluentD agent and Logz.io.
+This gem enables communication between your FluentD agent and Logz.io.

 ##### Configure FluentD